 An online service that provides practical information about assistive technologies and equipment to BC seniors, their family members and their health providers (please note they do not take phone calls, questons can be asked from the website or by email).
 Ability411 is operated by CanAssist and funded by the Government of British Columbia.

 Provides access to B.C.’s elder abuse “Information Kits” in multiple languages, as well as links to numerous resources for where to get help if you or someone you know is experiencing elder abuse and/or neglect.

 North Shore Eldercollege Society is a not-for-profit organization that believes that lifelong learners on the scenic North Shore of Vancouver need a place to share a love for learning.
 The focus is on general interest classes with an emphasis on intellectual stimulation.
 From archaeology to zoology and everything in between, the classes have an emphasis on thinking, learning and enjoyment.

 Responsible for monitoring and analyzing seniors’ services and issues, and making recommendations to government and service providers.
-A great resource for information on health care, housing, income, and transportation issues.
+A great resource for information on health care, housing, income supports, personal supports, and transportation issues.

 Vancouver Coastal Health initiative intended to help people act on the abuse, neglect and self-neglect of vulnerable adults, including seniors.
 Visit their website or call their hotline to identify, assess, or report adult abuse or neglect: 1-877-REACT-99 (1-877-732-2899).